It doesn’t reveal all ancestors, but it does provide a frame of reference for the anecdotes accompanying the photographs.

 He was my great grandfather on my father’s side.

 The twins were inseparable, and according to my mother, often carried on silent conversations.
 They were excellent golfers—Tom especially, so it was fitting that he should die on the golf course.
 His daughter said bogeying the 13th hole is what killed him.
 Both twins married—Tommy twice.
 Even so, at the end, he was a bachelor.
 In his early 30s, he moved to California; naturally John followed shortly thereafter.
 Tom was an accountant; John a salesman.
 They were brothers, but more importantly, they were best friends, so it’s no surprise Tom’s daughter and John’s son also are.

-My mother’s mother and two of her sisters, circa 1921, probably Winnipeg.
+My mother’s mother and two of her sisters, sometime during the 1920s, probably in Winnipeg.
 The Franko family emigrated from the Ukraine in 1900, but all the sisters were born in Sundown, Manitoba.
 There was a fourth sister, Helen, but she was quite a bit younger.
 Anna named my mother Rose Marie after her sisters, but Mom always went by Nickela.
 She had thought her name was Jean Rose Marie Nickela her whole life.
 She didn’t find out the truth until she applied for her old age pension.
 So I’m named Nickela after her, except Nickela was never her name.

 Marriage certificate for Rob’s maternal grandparents.
 When I discovered this in the Hood family Bible, I was gobsmacked.
 It is such a beautiful document.
 And big!
 It’s about 15” X 12”.
 Why don’t they make marriage certificates like this nowadays?
 Unfortunately, it is in several pieces, having succumbed to many foldings and unfoldings.
 For the time being, I have placed it inside a protective plastic sleeve, but at some point I may try to have it restored.